privacyguides/privacyguides.org/README.md

 1. Install the [Crowdin CLI Tool](https://developer.crowdin.com/cli-tool) (`brew install crowdin`)
 2. Set the `CROWDIN_PERSONAL_TOKEN` environment variable to your Crowdin personal access token
 3. Run `crowdin download` in the root of this repo
+4. Import the language's environment variables: `set -a; source includes/strings.fr.env; set +a` (replacing fr with the appropriate language)
-4. Serve the site locally: `pipenv run mkdocs serve --config-file config/mkdocs.fr.yml` (replacing the config file with any language in [/config](/config))
+5. Serve the site locally: `pipenv run mkdocs serve --config-file config/mkdocs.fr.yml` (replacing fr with the appropriate language in [/config](/config))

 Translations downloaded from Crowdin are [.gitignore](/.gitignore)'d, so any local changes to the translated site cannot be committed to this repo.
 Actual modifications need to be made on Crowdin.
 As an alternative to steps 1-3, you can copy the folders from [privacyguides/i18n](https://github.com/privacyguides/i18n) to the root of this repo to obtain the translated files.